• Skip to primary navigation

 1 Large Onion

-2 tbsp Chopped Tomatoes
+2 tablespoon Chopped Tomatoes

-1 tbsp Olive Oil (or Veg Broth)
+1 tablespoon Olive Oil (or Veg Broth)

 Salt